ChrisWoodgate/BraWl/README.md

 # BraWl

 `BraWl` — a package for performing lattice-based atomistic simulations of alloys with an internal energy given by a Bragg-Williams Hamiltonian.
 The package implements a range of conventional and enhanced sampling techniques, including Metropolis-Hastings Monte Carlo, Nested Sampling, and Wang-Landau sampling.
+This `README` contains key information and installation instructions, while developer documentation can be found at: [https://chriswoodgate.github.io/BraWl/](https://chriswoodgate.github.io/BraWl/)

 Copyright (C) The Authors 2019-2025.
 Released under the GNU Lesser General Public License, version 3.